-- Create opportunities for pupils to access the community regularly - To provide meaningful experiences in a wide range of workplaces. - Provide opportunities to work in partnership with employers, training providers and local colleges to give pupils real life contact and experience within the community. - To work with pupils to develop employability skills and independence so they are better prepared to enter a workplace. - To support inclusion and promote equality of opportunity - To support our pupils through key transition points. - To provide support to parents in their aspirations for their child in relation to employment. - To identify pupils strengths and interests and apply these to the world of work.
+- Create opportunities for pupils to access the community regularly - To provide meaningful experiences in a wide range of workplaces. - Provide opportunities to work in partnership with employers, training providers and local colleges to give young people real life contact and experience within the community. - To work with pupils to develop employability skills and independence so they are better prepared to enter a workplace. - To support inclusion and promote equality of opportunity - To support our young people through key transition points. - To provide support to parents in their aspirations for their child in relation to employment. - To identify young people strengths and interests and apply these to the world of work.